The-Marcy-Lab-School/5-1-2-extending-classes/README.md

 - [What is Inheritance](#what-is-inheritance)

-## What is Inheritance
+## Review Inheritance

-__Inheritance__ is a fundamental concept in Object-Oriented Programming (OOP) that allows a new class to inherit properties and methods from an existing class.
-It enables the creation of a hierarchy, where a more specialized class, known as the __child class__, can reuse and extend the functionality of a more generalized class, known as the __parent class__.
+Like we mentioned last week, __Inheritance__ is a fundamental concept in Object-Oriented Programming that allows a new class to inherit properties and methods from an existing class.
+Today we'll learn how it enables the creation of a hierarchy, where a more specialized class, known as the __child class__, can reuse and extend the functionality of a more generalized class, known as the __parent class__.

 ```js
 class Animal {